Torchwood: Setting

 The first two series of Torchwood were both filmed and set in Cardiff.
 The makers of Torchwood deliberately portray Cardiff as a modern urban centre, contrasting with past stereotypical portrayals of Wales.
 "There's not a male voice choir ... or a miner in sight." said BBC Wales Controller Menna Richards.
 Conservative MP Michael Gove described the debut of Torchwood as the moment confirming "Wales' move from overlooked celtic cousin to underwired erotic coquette".
 Filming has also taken place outside of Cardiff, including in Merthyr Tydfil.

 The team's headquarters during the first two series, referred to as the Hub, was beneath Roald Dahl Plass in Cardiff Bay – formerly known as the Oval Basin.
 This is where the TARDIS landed in the Doctor Who episodes "Boom Town" and "Utopia" to refuel, and is the location of the spacetime rift first seen in "The Unquiet Dead".
+The Cardiff Rift becomes "the first of several phenomena or technologies in the new Dr.Who associated with the interface between different places, dimensions, or states of being."
+The Rift becomes a plot device to present threats to the characters and the world, with danger awaiting on the other side.
+In "The House of the Dead" the Cardiff Rift is closed through the actions of a ghost, Ianto Jones.

 The Hub itself was around three storeys high, with a large column running through the middle that was an extension of the fountain above; at its base lay the rift machine.
 The Hub had two means of access: a lift that rose to the plass next to the fountain (camouflaged by a perception filter), and a more mundane entrance hidden in a tourism office.
 Production crew were keen to use everything Wales had to offer in filming the series; for example, the military base scenes in "Sleeper" and the booby-trapped abandoned warehouse scenes in "Fragments" were filmed at RAF Caerwent, near Chepstow.

 The third series opened in the traditional setting, but in the first episode the Hub was destroyed; the show adapted to a conventional London setting, with many scenes filmed and set at real-life British intelligence agency headquarters Thames House.
 For the show's fourth series, the programme was largely filmed and set in the United States, but parts were filmed in Wales and other locations.

-Themes

-Torchwood explores various themes in its narrative, including issues around existentialism, the nature of human life and the absence of a traditional afterlife, and the corrupting nature of power.
-The program is also notable in its portrayal of LGBT characters and the degree to which its various characters are sexually fluid; through those characters, the series examines homosexual and bisexual relationships.